Small caps: Unicode

 In orthography, small caps are allographs of capital letters.
 Unicode defines a number of small-capital (or, more accurately, petite-capital) characters for specialized use such as phonetic notation.
 They are deprecated as substitutes for small-cap formatting; rather, the basic character set should be used with suitable formatting controls as described in the preceding sections.
-Normal text set with these characters suffers from a number of deficiencies: Some letters, including the standard English letter X, have no corresponding "small capital" character; hard-coded small caps are not generally intelligible to the screen readers used by blind people; nor, typically, is text set using these characters recognized by general-purpose translation or text-searching tools.
+(Note: Normal text set with these characters suffers from a number of deficiencies: Some letters, including the standard English letter X, have no corresponding "small capital" character; hard-coded small caps are not generally intelligible to the screen readers used by blind people; nor, typically, is text set using these characters recognized by general-purpose translation or text-searching tools.)

 The Unicode petite-capital characters are found in the IPA extensions, Phonetic Extensions, Latin Extended-D and other blocks.
 These characters are intended for use in notation where they are semantically distinct – that is, for cases where they are not allographs.
 For example, petite capital ʀ represents a uvular trill in IPA, and ɢ a voiced uvular plosive; capital R and G have no defined meaning in IPA, but are commonly used as wildcards for 'resonant' and 'glide'.
 Thus using formatting to replicate ʀ would not be appropriate in phonetic notation, because if the formatting were lost, data would be lost and the text would change in meaning.

 A small-cap W may be distinct from a lowercase w in italic typeface, as in this obsolete Americanist phonetic notation.

 The petite-capital characters defined by Unicode for letters of the basic Latin alphabet are as follows.

 Shaded cells mark petite capitals that are not very distinct from minuscules in roman typeface, but they may be distinct in italic typeface, as is used in some phonetic notation.